 What if I’m not satisfied with the service I receive from the Utility Regulator?

 The Utility Regulator is committed to providing value and sustainability in energy and water, always acting in the interest of the consumer.
 However if you are unhappy with the Utility Regulator’s procedures or the way in which the Utility Regulator has operated them, please refer to our complaints procedure which details how you can seek a solution to your complaint.

 Northern Ireland Ombudsman

-The purpose of the Ombudsman is to ensure that every citizen in Northern Ireland is served by a fair and efficient public administration that is committed to accountability; openness; and quality of service.
+The Northern Ireland Public Services Ombudsman is the independent body providing an impartial and free examination of complaints about a range of public services.
 You can complain to the Ombudsman if you are unhappy with the service provided by a government department/agency or public body.
 Public bodies include all local councils, education and library boards, organisations providing Health and Social Care (HSC) Services in Northern Ireland and prison health care.